-Purakaunui Bay, the Catlins
+Purakaunui Bay, The Catlins

 One of several scenic bays in the Catlins, Purakaunui Bay is a great place to visit whether you’re planning to camp there or not.
 The camping ground is definitely a highlight (you’ll get great views from your van / tent) but there are also some stunning viewpoints on offer up the hill and the beach is a fun place to walk.